jobindj/viva-workshop/docs/3-2-postprocess-dynasuar.md

-# Dynasaur
+# **Dynasaur**

 Dynasaur Input files are written in json.

+!!! tip "JSON Tip"

-> Tip: If you change something in a big file, it can help to use a json validator - e.g. https://jsonlint.com/
+    If you change something in a big file, it can help to use a json validator - e.g. https://jsonlint.com/

 ### Object.def